A Broader Definition of Professional Boundaries

 If you chose “Having a consensual romantic and/or sexual relationship with a patient” of course, you are correct.
 But if you did not choose all of the others, you may not have a full understanding of the many elements that professional boundaries encompass.

 It’s not surprising that people associate boundary violations with sex.
 It’s what you hear about in the news for obvious reasons.
 Stories about practitioners hiring patients to paint their house or inappropriately sharing personal information don’t make for good headlines.
 They’re not, well, sexy enough.

 But despite the media’s obsession, the vast majority of violations have nothing to do with sexual activity.
 That doesn’t make them any less harmful to patients — or less damaging to your career.
-Which is why PBI founder and CEO Stephen Schenthal, MD, wrote The Physician’s Guide to Professional Boundaries, a book full of applicable lessons for all clinicians.
+Which is why PBI Education founder Stephen Schenthal, MD, wrote The Physician’s Guide to Professional Boundaries, a book full of applicable lessons for all clinicians.

-“I can’t tell you how many times in the past 20 years, experienced practitioners taking our PBI Professional Boundaries Course have told me they don’t really need course because they’ve never really crossed any boundaries” Schenthal said.
+“I can’t tell you how many times in the past 20 years, experienced practitioners taking our PBI Education Professional Boundaries Course have told me they don’t really need course because they’ve never really crossed any boundaries” Schenthal said.
 “They tell me they never had a sexual relationship with a patient, as if that’s all there is to say.
 They have no idea how much trouble they’re in.”
 The subtitle of Schenthal’s book — What you don’t know can end your career — explains the importance of truly understanding what professional boundaries are all about.

 The explanations practitioners mistakenly offer as proof of their innocence reveal some of the most common misperceptions.

 As Schenthal said, many of those charged with sexual misconduct defend themselves by denying they ever had sex with a patient.
 But you don’t have to physically touch someone to violate the boundaries protecting them.